 - a single location for all your payment information, so you no longer need to remember several passwords and PINs

-- convenience – you can start leaving your actual wallet at home
+- convenience – you can leave your actual wallet at home if you don't want to carry it around

-- the ability to make payments online without having to fill in your payment details every time you want to make an individual purchase
+- the ability to make payments online without having to fill in your payment details every time you want to make a purchase

 How safe is a digital wallet?

-Things like Touch ID and Face ID are a secure way to log on to your mobile device and also on to apps like the HSBC UK Mobile Banking app.
+Things like biometric log on with your fingertips, or your face, are a secure way to log on to your mobile device and also on to apps like the HSBC UK Mobile Banking app.

-And digital wallets use authentication and data encryption to protect your personal information, unlike a traditional wallet where someone could access your payment cards if they take it.
+And digital wallets use authentication and data encryption to protect your personal information, unlike a traditional wallet where someone can access your payment cards if they take it.

 Mobile operating devices are better at protecting users from malicious software than desktop operating systems.
 However, users of digital wallets should still implement additional safety measures to keep their information safe.